cncf/tag-app-delivery/operator-wg/whitepaper/03_Capabilities.md

 An operator should monitor the update, and rollback if there was a problem during the process.

 An operator should report the version of the resources and their health status during the process.
-If there was an error, the version reported should be the version that is actually been used.
+If there was an error, the version reported should be the version that is currently been used.

 #### Backup